Smkh4x/rock-paper-scissors/README.md

 - Scissors beats Paper
 - Paper beats Rock

-## 🚀 Features
+##  Features
-- 🎲 Random computer choice
+-  Random computer choice
-- 👤 Player input
+-  Player input
-- 🧠 Game logic to determine the winner
+-  Game logic to determine the winner
-- 🔁 Replay option (if applicable)
+-  Replay option (if applicable)
-- 📊 Score tracking (if applicable)
+-  Score tracking (if applicable)

-## 🛠️ Technologies Used
+##  Technologies Used
-- [Put your language: HTML / css / JavaScript.]
+HTML / css / JavaScript.

-## ▶️ How to Run
+##  How to Run

 ### 1. Clone the repository
 ```bash